Meander River, Alberta: Geography

 The settlement is located on the banks of the Hay River, at an elevation of 328 m.
 The plant hardiness zone of Meander River is 0B, the second lowest possible within Canada, due primarily to its northern latitude.

 Employment

 A major source of employment for Meander River is available via commute to High Level, approximately 70 km to the south along Highway 35.
 Other sources of employment within the community include a provincially funded school built in 1996 and a Dene Tha' Band office.

 Infrastructure

-The community is connected to the internet via Alberta SuperNet with fiber optic cabling.
+The community is connected to the internet via Alberta SuperNet with fibre optic cabling.

 Two FM Radio stations are broadcast to the reserve, CFWE 89.9 FM and CIAM 92.3 FM.

 There is one school in Meander River, Upper Hay River School.

 Medical care is provided by the Meander River Health Station.